'Watchmen' HBO Series: Release Date, Trailer, Cast and Everything to Know

-It’s not a reboot, and it’s not a remake.
+HBO’s Watchmen not a reboot, nor is it a remake.
 In a long letter posted in a series of pictures on Instagram back in May 2018, Lindelof explained how the new Watchmen is inspired by the original, and acknowledges it as canon, but isn’t just picking up where the comic left off.
 In that same letter, Lindelof explained how much of an impact the original Watchmen comic book had on his professional career and his personal life.

 “Those original twelve issues are our Old Testament,” he wrote.
 “When the New Testament came along it did not erase what came before it.
 Creation.
 The Garden of Eden.
 Abraham and Isaac.
 The Flood.
 It all happened.
 And so it will be with ‘Watchmen.’”